Aarón Ñíguez: Málaga and Elche return

 Ñíguez returned to the Spanish second division on 4 March 2020, signing with Málaga CF until 30 June.
 On 1 September, after Elche achieved promotion to the top flight, he rejoined the club after activating a clause in his previous contract.

 International career

 Ñíguez played in the 2006 UEFA European Championship for the Spain under-17 team, finishing as the fourth top scorer in the tournament with three goals.
 He was also a key member of the under-19 side that won the following year's European Championship, beating Greece in the final.

 On 18 November 2008, Ñíguez made his debut for the under-21s, in a 4–1 friendly loss to Portugal.

 Personal life

 Ñíguez came from a football family: his father, José Antonio, played several years with Elche – including the 1984–85 season in La Liga – as a striker.

-His older brother, Jonathan (another midfielder), was also brought up at Valencia, spending almost his entire senior career in the lower leagues.
+His older brother Jonathan (another midfielder) was also developed at Valencia, spending the vast majority of his senior career in the lower leagues.
 The youngest, Saúl, was brought up at Atlético Madrid.